Fran0616/Athketica/README.md

 # Athketica
 In this project, you’ll use the commands you just learned to redirect files in Athletica, a sporting events directory.

+Redireecting Input and Output
+=

+Redirection is a feature in Linux such that when executing a command, you can change  the stadard input/output devices.
+The basic workflow of any Linux command is that it takes an input and give an output.
+- The stadard input (stdin) device is the keyboard.
+- The standard output (stdout) device is the screen.

 Task
 =